What Is Collagen? Health Benefits and Different Types - Dr. Axe

 These include a mix of both nonessential (also called conditional) and essential types.
 It’s a particularly great source of arginine, glutamine, glycine and proline.

 Composed of three chains, collagen protein is wound together in a tight triple helix.
-Each chain is over 1,400 amino acids long.
+Each chain is more than 1,400 amino acids long.

-Other lifestyle factors — like eating a diet high in sugar, smoking and high amounts of sun exposure — also contribute to depleting collagen levels.
+Other lifestyle factors — like eating a diet high in sugar, smoking, excessive alcohol consumption and high amounts of sun exposure — also contribute to depleting collagen levels.

 It’s been found that collagen-related diseases most commonly arise from a combination of either genetic defects, poor intake of collagen-rich foods, nutritional deficiencies and digestive problems affecting production (synthesis) of the protein.